Skip to content

 State persistence

-Replicate state to cloud storage
+Replicate SQLite to cloud storage

 To enable Litestream replication, set the following environment variables: